Who’s car is it?

 On that land government can generate revenue by charging admittance to parks and running cafes and gift shops.
 No one else can own that land and engage in private entrepreneurship.
 All competition is kept out, the very definition of a monopoly regardless of how it is justified.

 At the same time, politicians pitch “public” things by telling us if they have control, we will be given a better world.
-Despite the fact that the total pages in the Federal Register of national regulations have grown by more than 10x since 1938 the societal problems those regulations purport to solve persist:
+The actual ability to solve problems is mixed at best.
+Despite the fact that the total pages in the Federal Register of national regulations has grown by more than 10x since 1938, the societal problems those regulations purport to solve persist:

 - We have spent more than $23 trillion to alleviate poverty and now poverty is generational.